Be prepared for winter

-Whether your dog needs a winter coat depends on its coat type and where it lives.
+Whether your dog needs a winter coat or dog raincoat depends on its coat type and where it lives.
 Dogs that normally live outdoors all year long will adjust their coat thickness to the cold weather conditions.
 This means they will not get cold easily.
 Dogs with a double coat, such as rough-haired dogs (German Wirehaired Pointer) or dogs with a long thick coat (Bernese Mountain Dog) will be warm enough thanks to their coat, and should not need a winter coat.
 Short-haired breeds and smaller dogs (Jack Russel, Chihuahua) will be more likely to feel cold and would likely benefit from a winter coat.
 Please make sure that the coat is well-fitted and waterproof.
 This allows it to effectively retain your dog's body heat.
 It is also important that the dog has enough room for movement.
 Always supervise your dog when it is wearing a coat.
 This will allow you to take action when your dog gets its coat caught on a branch, for example.
-You can find a number of different dog coats on our website.

 Fun in the snow